LeonardV/restriktor/README.md

 ## restrikor ##
-restriktor is a free, open source R package for linear equality and inequality constrained statistical estimation, inference and evaluation for linear models.
+Restriktor is a free, open source R package for linear equality and inequality constrained statistical estimation, inference and evaluation for linear models.